satumedishub/project-template/PULL_REQUEST_TEMPLATE.md

 ## Screenshots

 <!-- Optional
-Add here screenshots about how the project will be changed after the PR is applied.
-They could be related to web pages, terminal, etc, or any other image you consider important to be shared with the team.
+Add screenshots about the new changes in the project after the PR is applied.
+They could be related to web pages, terminals, etc., or any other image you consider essential to be shared with the team.
 -->

 ## Logs

 <!-- Recommended
-Paste here output logs discovered while creating this PR, such as stack traces or integration logs, or any other output you consider important to be shared with the team.
+Paste here output logs discovered while creating this PR, such as stack traces or integration logs, or any other output you consider essential to be shared with the team.
 -->